 Enrollment in Kellogg programs is highly competitive, and seats will not be guaranteed until your payment is received.

 It is expected that applicants have their own health insurance valid in the United States.
 The University is not responsible for medical expenses incurred by participants during the program.

 Because attendance at a Kellogg executive program requires significant advance preparation and demand often exceeds capacity, it is important that you contact us in a timely manner if you must cancel or defer your attendance.
 To receive a full refund of program fees, notice of cancellation must be received more than 30 days in advance of the program start date.
 Participants who cancel less than 30 days in advance will not receive a refund but may nominate an acceptable substitute or attend a future session of the same program within one year.
 Participants will be invoiced for any increase in program fee in a subsequent session of the program.

-Robert Hughes - Academic Director; Clinical Assistant Professor of Executive Education, Senior Program Director of Executive Education
+Robert Hughes - Academic Director; Clinical Assistant Professor of Executive Education, Managing Director of Executive Education

 Stephen Alltop - Senior Lecturer, Conducting and Ensembles

 Robert Apatoff - Clinical Professor of Executive Education and Executive Director, Kellogg Executive Leadership Institute